-If you do not know an adoption lawyer personally, you may want to consult the lawyer referral service of the State Bar listed in the yellow pages of your South Dakota telephone directory.
+If you do not know an adoption lawyer personally, you may want to consult the lawyer referral service of the State Bar which can be accessed online at the State Bar of South Dakota website: https://findalawyerinsd.com/.
 Choose your lawyer for his or her skill, reputation in the community and integrity.
-It is very important that you retain an experienced adoption lawyer for the reason that there are many special laws that might apply to your case.
+It is very important that you retain an experienced adoption lawyer because there are many special laws that might apply to your case.
 For instance, there are special federal and state laws that must be followed if the child to be adopted is Native American, if the child is from another country, or if the child or the prospective adoptive parents live in another state.

 The adoption process is a wonderful process that gives children the "forever home" that they so greatly deserve.

 This information is based in South Dakota law and is designed to inform, not to advise.
 No person should ever apply or interpret any law without the aid of an attorney who knows the facts and may be aware of any changes in the law